bastihaase/Insight18b-SparkSQL-Array/README.md

 This repo contains the code that was used to build the pipeline and do the performance testing.

+See here for my slides presenting this project: [Slides](https://bit.ly/Haase_slides)

 ## Internal modifications

 Currently, SparkSQL does not offer many features regarding